morskyjezek/digcur/activities/exercise-command-line.md

 `mkdir`, or `find`.
 The **options** are additional flags that give the program more information about what you want it to do (e.g. `ls -a` or `mkdir -v`), or allow you provide additional information (e.g., `find -type f`).
-Finally, **arguments** are where you provide the program with information, often a file or file path.
+Finally, **arguments** are where you provide the program with information and input, often a file or file path.
 For example, `ls` requires the filepath of the location in which you want the files listed.

 There are many commands, some of which are covered below.
 It can be confusing at first